-Whether you are arranging residential or nursing care yourself, or we are helping you, these pages explain what to look for in a care home and what to think about before you move.
-There is also some information about paying for care homes.
+Whether you are arranging residential or nursing care yourself, or Adult Social Care is helping you, these pages explain what to look for in a care home and what to think about before you move.

-A list of residential and nursing care homes in Salford is available at the bottom of this page.
+A list of residential and nursing care homes is available at the bottom of this page.

 Both residential and nursing homes provide 24 hours a day, seven days a week care and support.
-Nursing homes also have a nurse on duty, if you have a long-term illness or disability that needs a lot of nursing care.
+As well as care staff, nursing homes have a qualified nurse on duty at all times.

 If you are unable to view documents of these types, our downloads page provides links to viewing software.